aniket91/DataStructures/README.md

 13. Use stack (LIFO) to simulate queue (FIFO) - QueueWithStack.java
 14. There are two sorted arrays.
 First one is of size m+n containing only m elements.
 Another one is of size n and contains n elements.
 Merge these two arrays into the first array of size m+n such that the output is sorted - SortedArraysMerger.java
 15. Verify if strings are rotations of each other or not - RotatedString.java
+16. To design a tiny URL or URL shortener - ShortURLGenerator.java